ionic-team/stencil-site/docs/config/extras.md

 ### scriptDataOpts

 It is possible to assign data to the actual `<script>` element's `data-opts` property, which then gets passed to Stencil's initial bootstrap.
 This feature is only required for very special cases and rarely needed.
 When set to `false` it will not read this data.
 Defaults to `false`.

-### `__deprecated__shadowDomShim`

-If enabled `true`, the runtime will check if the shadow dom shim is required.
-However, if it's determined that shadow dom is already natively supported by the browser then it does not request the shim.
-Setting to `false` will avoid all shadow dom tests.
-If the app does not need to support IE11 or Edge 18 and below, it's recommended to set `shadowDomShim` to `false`.
-Defaults to `false`.

-As of Stencil v3.0.0, support for IE 11, Edge <= 18, and Safari 10 has begun to reach end-of-life.
-While this flag and its supporting functionality is currently available, it will be removed in a future version of Stencil.

 ### slotChildNodesFix